NEXINRUS/NexinScripts/ApocalypseRising2UniversalTp/ReadMe.md

-# 👤UniversalT👤 | Apocalypse Rising 2
+# 👤UniversalTP👤 | Apocalypse Rising 2

 ## 📘 Introduction
 Hello.
 Welcome to the **UniversalTP GitHub page**.
 This is the **only** GitHub page for this script, so any others are likely **scams** or malicious.